How to Decide Whether to Change Your Name After Divorce

 The name you keep, shed or reclaim is yours and yours alone so make the decision that feels right for you – and for the right reasons.

-There are likely to be a number of considerations that will swirl in your mind – the children, the paperwork, potential future relationships and timing to name but a few.
+There are likely to be a number of considerations that will swirl in your mind:

-If you stick with a name you feel negatively towards because you want the same name as your kids your children will soon pick up on your negativity, and it may even colour their own perception of their name.
+If you stick with a name you feel negatively towards because you want the same name as your kids, your children may soon pick up on your negativity, and it may even colour their perception of their own name.
+Or if you wince every time you hear your name said out loud, or feel like you’ve been punched in the stomach when a letter arrives addressed to a name you no longer want to bear, it might be your sign to start the name change process.

 Divorcee five